 - The 74th Constitutional Amendment Act provides for three types of Municipalities:

 - Nagar Panchayat for a transitional area between a rural and urban area.

 - Municipal Council for a small urban area.

 - Municipal Corporation for a large urban area.

 - Municipalities represent urban local self-government.

 - Most of the provisions of the two acts are parallel, differing only in the fact that they are being applied to either a Panchayat or a Municipality respectively.

-- Each Gram sabha is the meeting of a particular constituency called ward.
+- Each Gram sabha is the meeting of a particular constituency called a ward.

 - Each ward has a representative chosen from among the people themselves by direct election.

-- The chairperson of the Panchayat or Municipality at the intermediate and district level are elected from among these representatives at the immediately lower level by indirect election.
+- The chairperson of the Panchayat or Municipality at the intermediate and district level is elected from among these representatives at the immediately lower level by indirect election.